 I can’t think of a better reason to vote for Jerry Loew, can you?

 If you haven’t signed a recall petition for Susan Carter Sullivan and George Zaharoolis yet, be sure and sign the petition at the polls on Tuesday.
 Here are some notable quotes from public officials about the petition drive:

 You can easily realize from these statements by our elected officials, as well as their favored candidates, that they simply haven’t got a clue as to how Chelmsford residents feel about 9 North Road, the loss of Center Park and the recall petition effort.
 Their contempt for a valid recall process and those who support accountability is an affront to all residents.
 With your vote on election day, you can send a clear message where you feel the true “travesties” and “atrocities” lie.

 There has never been such a clear choice for the direction of Chelmsford’s future.
 Jerry Loew is a candidate with concrete ideas for a future that is better not bigger.

-Thank you for all you do to help restore integrity to our town’s government.
+Please vote thoughtfully.
+Thank you for all you do to support good and honest government in our community.